sayakadak24/One_4_All/README.md

 Project Steps:

 User Registration and Authentication:
-Build the user service microservice that handles user registration, login, and user profile management.
+User service microservice that handles user registration, login, and user profile management.

 Interest Group Management:
-Develop the interest service microservice that allows users to create, list, and categorize interest groups.
+Interest service microservice that allows users to create, list, and categorize interest groups.

 Real-time Chatting Interface:
-Create the chat service microservice that provides real-time messaging within interest groups using WebSockets.
+Chat service microservice that provides real-time messaging within interest groups using WebSockets.

 Frontend Development:
 Develop the user interface using React.js or Vue.js.
 Users should be able to sign in, create interest groups, join groups, and participate in group chats.